joshuefpj/analytics/README.md

 After processing the details, `send_email()` function will structure and send an email for each account in the list,

 ## Database.
+Tables stored in a Postgres Database.

+Only 2 tables are used:

+    - account_details
+        Will be used to store information about account, including ID (7 character code)
+    - transaction_logging
+        Will contain a row for each run containing information for the particular account like account ID, credit and debit amoun and date run.

 ## Versioning
 ### Vesion 0.1.0